liquidjs/icwe2017tutorial/tutorialSteps.md

 7. Enjoy your result in your browser.

---
+---

 ###	Create the googlemap component

-####File: "/applicationTemplate/public/components/liquid-component-googlemap.html"
+####	File: "/applicationTemplate/public/components/liquid-component-googlemap.html"

 1. Add the needed imports: